 Although TMJ disorder is fairly common, many people do not know much about it unless they have direct personal experience.
 Are you suffering from persistent jaw pain and looking for answers?
 Our knowledgeable staff has collected some of the most common questions about TMJ disorder and answered them below.
 We hope you find this FAQ section informative!

 Without treatment, problems related to the temporomandibular joint can progressively worsen over time.
-So, if you believe that you may have TMJ disorder, do not hesitate to schedule an appointment with our experienced team at Cornerstone Dental.
+So, if you believe that you may have TMJ disorder, do not hesitate to schedule an appointment with our experienced team at Cornerstone Dental of Rexburg.

 Don’t feel embarrassed if you were wondering what the difference is between these two similar acronyms.
 We get this question a lot!
 TMJ refers specifically to the temporomandibular joint, which connects the jaw to the skull on either side of your head.
 TMD, meanwhile, stands for temporomandibular joint disorder.
 There are a whole group of conditions that cause pain or compromise the movement of the jaw joints that fall under the TMD umbrella.
 Finally, TMJ disorder is often used interchangeably with TMD.